 Gloo Gateway extends Envoy Proxy with a rich set of security, scalability, resiliency, cloud integrations, and ease of use capabilities.
 Gloo Gateway’s architecture enables customers to significantly reduce their API gateway footprint (vs. legacy API gateways), as well as improve overall scalability and reduce application latency.
-Gloo Gateway is part of the broader Gloo Platform framework for centralized deployments and policy management, integrated with GitOps best practices.
+Gloo Gateway also includes Gloo GraphQL and a developer portal to improve centralized deployments and policy management, integrated with GitOps best practices.

 2. IBM API Connect

 IBM API Connect helps organizations adopt an organization-wide API strategy, creating an effective API ecosystem.
 API Connect is available across multiple clouds and is designed to accelerate digital transformation.
 Key features include:

 - API Manager: manages both internal and external APIs and supports managing and monetizing REST and SOAP APIs.